Liz Johnson (bowler)

 Elizabeth Ann Johnson (born May 2, 1974) is an American professional bowler who currently competes on the Professional Women's Bowling Association (PWBA) Tour, and in some events on the PBA Tour and PBA50 Tour.
 She initially became known as an 11-time winner on the PWBA Tour, which included the first of her six U.S. Women's Open titles in 1996, before that organization suspended operations in 2003.

-Since the rebirth of the PWBA in 2015, Johnson has won eleven more PWBA Tour titles, including five more majors, for a total of 25 PWBA titles.
+Since the rebirth of the PWBA in 2015, Johnson has won eleven more PWBA Tour titles for a total of 25 PWBA titles, ten of which are majors.
 This includes 22 titles on the PWBA Tour and three more major titles she won during the Tour's hiatus, which have retroactively been counted as PWBA titles.
 She won four additional professional titles during the PWBA Tour's hiatus, becoming a member of the Professional Bowlers Association (PBA) and the PBA Women's Series.
 Johnson was elected to the United States Bowling Congress Hall of Fame in December 2014, and was officially inducted on April 29, 2015.
 In January 2025, Johnson was elected to the PWBA Hall of Fame.
-She will be officially inducted during a May 14 ceremony at the USBC Queens event.
+She was officially inducted during a May 14 ceremony at the USBC Queens event.

 At the 2005 PBA Banquet Open, Johnson became the first woman to defeat a man in a televised PBA Tour event, winning the semifinal match over Wes Malott.
 On November 18, 2017, Johnson became the second female bowler (after Kelly Kulick who won the 2010 PBA Tournament of Champions) to win a national PBA Tour title, the third woman to defeat a man in a televised championship bowling match (the first was Lynda Barnes at the 2008 Clash of Champions, an event not hosted by the PBA Tour) and the first to win a non-major (standard) PBA Tour title.
+On June 25, 2026, she also became the first woman to win a title on the PBA50 Tour.

-Johnson is currently a pro staff member for Storm, Turbo Grips, High 5 gear and Master bowling products.
+Johnson is currently a pro staff member for Storm, Turbo Grips, High 5 gear, Master bowling products and UCANBOWL2 Pro Shop.